Contract Details: # TXMAS-11-23V030 exp 4/29/2019

 Quote order requirements:

-4. If approval is requested prior to the order being inputted in TSB, the required information may be submitted to firstname.lastname@example.org.
+5. If approval is requested prior to the order being inputted in TSB, or SPD assistance is requested to validate pricing or item availability, the information may be submitted to firstname.lastname@example.org.

 |Order Limitation||The contractor is not required to accept orders below the minimum listed below.
 Orders between the minimum and maximum listed below are subject to the pricing of the underlying contract.|